nrfconnect/sdk-nrf/samples/nrf9160/http_update/full_modem_update/README.rst

 ********

 An |external_flash_size| of free space is required to perform a full modem update.
-Hence, only versions 0.14.0 and later of the nrf9160 DK support this sample as the prior versions do not have any external flash memory.
+Hence, only versions 0.14.0 and later of the nrf9160 DK support this sample as the earlier versions do not have any external flash memory.

 The sample proceeds as follows: